 Frito-Lay is the undisputed chip champ of North America.
-The company makes some of the best-known and top-selling savory snacks around, including Cheetos, Doritos, Fritos, Lay's, Ruffles, SunChips, and Tostitos.
+The company makes some of the best-known and top-selling savory snacks in the United States, including Cheetos, Doritos, Fritos, Lay's, Ruffles, SunChips, and Tostitos.
 On the sweet side, Frito-Lay also makes Grandma's cookies, Funyuns onion-flavored rings, Cracker Jack candy-coated popcorn, and Smartfood popcorn.
 It also makes a line of chips made with the fat substitute Olestra under the Light brand name.
-Owned by PepsiCo, Frito-Lay North America's operations span the US and Canada and account for about 20% of the soda maker's sales.
+Owned by PepsiCo, Frito-Lay North America's operations span the US and Canada and account for more than 20% of the soda maker's sales.
 Frito-Lay's sales in Mexico are reported within PepsiCo's Latin America Foods segment.

 Frito-Lay offers healthier snacks and dips through a 50-50 joint venture with the Strauss Group.
-Formed in 2007 the Sabra Dipping venture makes fresh hummus, spreads, Mediterranean salsas, and other vegetarian foods.
-In 2011 Frito-Lay and Strauss extended their collaboration to markets outside North America.
+Its Sabra Dipping joint venture makes fresh hummus, spreads, Mediterranean salsas, and other vegetarian foods.

 Beyond its operations in the US and Canada, the company has a research facility in Plano, Texas.

 Sales and Marketing

 To foster customer engagement and hopefully boost potato chip sales, Frito-Lay in 2013 launched the "Do Us a Flavor" contest that invites people to come up with new potato chip flavors with some interesting results.
 The four finalists in 2014 include cappuccino-flavored Lay's, Cheddar Bacon Mac & Cheese, Mango Salsa, and Wasabi Ginger.
 Winners receive $1 million and get to see their flavor sold nationally.